mythiculs/HSV-Pack/README.md

 4. Read the SimpleOverview.txt file to see what HSV suits your needs.
 5. Enjoy!

+### Do the following to make the experience better.

+- Enable "Disable Score Italics"
+- Enable "Override No Texts and Huds"

 ### Use this HitScoreVisualiser version for all of them to work.
 Link: https://github.com/ErisApps/HitScoreVisualizer/releases/tag/3.5.2